dnsimple/dnsimple-support/content/articles/dns-hosting.markdown

     ![Domain DNS tab link](/files/domain-tab-dns-link.png)

-1. Search the <label>DNS Hosting</label> card and follow the instructions to Enable the DNS hosting.
+1. Find the <label>DNS Hosting</label> card and follow the instructions to Enable the DNS hosting.

     ![Enable DNS hosting](/files/domain-dns-hosting-enable.png)

 </div>

-Each new domain added to an account has DNS hosting enabled by default, regardless you register/transfer the domain or you simply add it.
+Each new domain added to an account has DNS hosting enabled by default, regardless if you register/transfer the domain or you simply add it.

 <div class="section-steps" markdown="1">
 ##### To disable the DNS hosting